Mrs. Christine Evelyn Anderson

 She heard of her husbands death in the summer of 1945.
 Caught in a Werwolf ambush, along with most of the rest of his section.
 Christine got together with other widows for support and, through them, learnt of outlandish claims that the men who'd survived the attack had written home about.

 Nowadays she works with her intern buddy Mr. Mason, mostly on investigating and debunking claims of ghosts or other similar phenomenons, falling back on writing mainstream news-stories only when business is slow and money needs to be made.
+And money does need to be made, as she's running out fast with no rich husband to supplement the income.

 Victor Jonathan Roland Anderson